DataBooster/DbWebApi/README.md

 The performance overhead of each extra wrapper of network service _(wrap one web service on top of another web service, and another one ... fussily)_ is always very expensive.
 For efficient custom data services development, it is recommended to use [DataBooster Library - Extension to ADO.NET Data Provider](http://databooster.codeplex.com/) directly for high-performance database access.

 #### Bulk Manipulation
 * The BulkExecuteDbApi extension (BulkExecute action) is not a completely thorough bulk operation.
 It does performs the real bulk operation only between HTTP client and Web API server, it still performs a big loop calls to database from the Web API server.
 But it provides a convenient wrapper around every single call, and it is independent on specific database (Oracle or SQL Server).
-Usage,
-    - Url:
-As registered in your [WebApiConfig](https://github.com/DataBooster/DbWebApi/blob/master/Examples/MyDbWebApi/App_Start/WebApiConfig.cs) Routes (e.g. http://BaseUrl/**bulk**/Your.StoredProcedure.FullyQualifiedName).
-    - Input Parameters:
-Simply wrap every input parameters dictionary in a JSON array.

 * If there are thousands of data rows or more data sets need to be passed back to database, it's well worth considering using Table-Valued Parameters (specific for SQL Server 2008+) or PL/SQL Associative Array Parameters (specific for Oracle database) in a single ExecuteDbApi (Execute action) call as mentioned before, they are completely thorough bulk operations.

 ## Clients